ruby/www.ruby-lang.org/README.md

 # www.ruby-lang.org on Jekyll

-This is an attempt to port the poorly maintained [www.ruby-lang.org](http://www.ruby-lang.org/) website to [Jekyll](http://www.jekyllrb.com/).
+This is the official port of the [www.ruby-lang.org](http://www.ruby-lang.org/) website to [Jekyll](http://www.jekyllrb.com/).
 You can view the live site at [ruby-lang.github.com](http://ruby-lang.github.com/)